smeet159/Car_classification/README.md

-# Car_detection
+# Car_classification

-I've Implemented the car detection model using VGG19 model
+I've Implemented the car classification model using VGG19 model

 The model is trained wih the help of 8144 images and tested against 8044 images.